 In assessing the performance of our business, management utilizes a variety of financial and performance measures.
-The key measure is Adjusted EBITDA.
-Adjusted EBITDA is a non-GAAP financial measure.
-We define Adjusted EBITDA as net income plus depreciation and amortization expense, interest expense (net), and taxes, as further adjusted to eliminate the impact of, when applicable, other non-cash items or expenses that are unusual or non-recurring or that we believe do not reflect our core operating results.
-We believe that Adjusted EBITDA is meaningful to our investors to enhance their understanding of our financial performance for the current period and our ability to generate cash flows from operations that are available for taxes, capital expenditures and debt service.
-We understand that Adjusted EBITDA is frequently used by securities analysts, investors and other interested parties as a measure of financial performance and to compare our performance with the performance of other companies that report Adjusted EBITDA.
-Our calculation of Adjusted EBITDA, however, may not be comparable to similarly titled measures reported by other companies.
-When assessing our operating performance, investors and others should not consider this data in isolation or as a substitute for net income (loss) calculated in accordance with GAAP.
-Further, the results presented by Adjusted EBITDA cannot be achieved without incurring the costs that the measure excludes.
+The key measures are Adjusted EBITDA and Adjusted EBITDA Margin, which are non-GAAP financial measures.
+We define Adjusted EBITDA as net income plus depreciation and amortization expense, interest expense, and taxes, as further adjusted to eliminate the impact of, when applicable, other items or expenses that are unusual or non-recurring that we believe do not reflect our core operating results.
+We define Adjusted EBITDA Margin as Adjusted EBITDA divided by total revenue.
+Our board of directors and executive management team focus on Adjusted EBITDA and Adjusted EBITDA Margin as two of our key performance and compensation measures.
+Adjusted EBITDA and Adjusted EBITDA Margin assists us in comparing our performance over various reporting periods on a consistent basis because it removes from our operating results the impact of certain items that do not necessarily reflect our core operations.
+We believe that Adjusted EBITDA and Adjusted EBITDA Margin are meaningful to our investors to enhance their understanding of our financial performance for the current period and our ability to generate cash flows from operations that are available for taxes, capital expenditures and debt service.
+We understand that these non-GAAP financial measures are frequently used by securities analysts, investors and other interested parties as a measure of financial performance and to compare our performance with the performance of other companies that report Adjusted EBITDA and Adjusted EBITDA Margin.
+Our calculations of these non-GAAP measures, however, may not be comparable to similarly titled measures reported by other companies.
+When assessing our operating performance, investors and others should not consider this data in isolation or as a substitute for net income calculated in accordance with GAAP.
+Further, the results presented by Adjusted EBITDA and Adjusted EBITDA Margin cannot be achieved without incurring the costs that the measure excludes.